 For men, the American Cancer Society recommends an annual PSA at:

-- Age 50 for all men who do not have major health problems
+For all men who do not have major health problems.

-- Age 45 for men at high risk for prostate cancer.
-This includes African-American men and men with a first-degree relative diagnosed with prostate cancer at an early age (younger than age 65)
+For men at high risk for prostate cancer, including Black men and men with a first-degree relative diagnosed with prostate cancer at an early age (younger than age 65).

-- Age 40 for men with very high-risk, including more than one first-degree relative diagnosed with prostate cancer at an early age.
+For men with very high risk, including more than one first-degree relative diagnosed with prostate cancer at an early age

 Test Results and What They Mean

-The National Cancer Institute at the National Institutes of Health states:
+The National Cancer Institute at the National Institutes of Health state: